pickyourtrail_logo

 Sheikh Saeed Al Maktoum House is one of the most significant heritage locations in Dubai.
 It provides the visitor with an insightful experience in the royal heritage, architectural and cultural development of the city.
 This historical house is found along the Dubai Creek in Al Shindagha, which was previously the property of the former ruler of Dubai, Sheikh Saeed Al Maktoum, who was also the grandfather of the current ruler, His Highness Sheikh Mohammed bin Rashid Al Maktoum.

-To tourists with a historical interest in the city of Dubai as well as the Emirati culture, the old architecture and how the city has changed since it started as a trading port to become a modern world metropolis, this attraction is one of the most genuine, well-preserved and through the experience, and informative heritage sites in the city.
+For tourists with a historical interest in the city of Dubai as well as the Emirati culture, the old architecture, and how the city has changed since it started as a trading port to become a modern world metropolis, this attraction is one of the most genuine, well-preserved, and, through the experience, informative heritage sites in the city.

 What Is Sheikh Saeed Al Maktoum House: History & Importance

-Sheikh Saeed Al Maktoum House was constructed in the year 1896 and was initially the royal palace and seat of government of the Al Maktoum family.
-The house is situated overlooking the Dubai Creek, in a strategic location to monitor trading ships, pearl divers and marine trade that determined the economy of early Dubai.
-Nowadays, it is turned into a museum where one can see a collection of photographs, artefacts, historic documents, jewellery, stamps, and coins that narrate the story of the origin of Dubai.
+Sheikh Saeed Al Maktoum House was constructed around 1896 (with some expansions noted from 1894) and served as the royal residence and seat of government for the Al Maktoum family.
+Overlooking Dubai Creek, it held a strategic position to monitor trading ships, pearl divers, and maritime trade, central to early Dubai's economy.
+Today, it functions as a museum displaying photographs, artefacts, historic documents, jewellery, stamps, and coins that chronicle Dubai's origins.

-Its design reflects the typical Emirati style through wind towers, vast courtyards, carved wooden doors and gypsum ornaments, which allow the visitor to take a peek into the way life used to be more than a hundred years ago.
-It is regarded as one of the best-preserved examples of traditional Gulf architecture, and it is still a landmark of the Al Shindagha Heritage District.
+Its design showcases traditional Emirati style with wind towers (barjeel), vast courtyards, carved wooden doors, and gypsum ornaments, offering a glimpse into life over a century ago.
+It stands as one of the best-preserved examples of traditional Gulf architecture and a key landmark in the Al Shindagha Heritage District.

 Read more: Dubai Travel guide